₹72

 (Inclusive of all Taxes)

-Lutica Ointment includes Fluticasone propionate, a corticosteroid with anti-inflammatory properties on the skin.
-It reduces swelling, redness, and itching by inhibiting the production of certain chemical messengers in the body that cause inflammation.
-Thus, Lutica Ointment aids in treating various skin inflammatory conditions.
+Lutica Ointment contains Fluticasone propionate, which works by inhibiting the production of certain chemical messengers that cause inflammation.
+Thus, it helps in treating various skin inflammatory conditions.

 Lutica Ointment is for external use only.
-In some cases, Lutica Ointment may cause side effects such as itching, burning sensation, increased erythema (redness of the skin), urticaria (skin rash), irritation, and light-headedness.
-Most of these side effects do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, consult a doctor.
+In some cases, Lutica Ointment may cause side effects such as itching, burning sensation, redness, irritation, and light-headedness.
+If the side effects persist or worsen, consult a doctor.

 Inform your doctor if you are allergic to any of the components in Lutica Ointment or have any other skin infection, cuts, broken skin or itchy skin that is not inflamed or red.
-Also, inform the doctor if you are trying to get pregnant, are already pregnant, or are breastfeeding.
-Lutica Ointment should be used under the supervision of a paediatrician.
+Consult your doctor if you are trying to get pregnant, are already pregnant, or are breastfeeding.

 Lutica Ointment is used in the treatment of psoriasis, eczema, contact dermatitis, lichen Planus (a type of rash), and lupus.
 The detailed uses of Lutica Ointment are as follows: